 How to get loads as an owner-operator in 5 different ways

 As an owner-operator, finding the right loads for your business is one of the most important things you’ll do.
-The loads you haul directly impact your workload, your revenue and the overall profitability of your trucking business.
+The loads you haul directly impact your workload and the overall profitability of your trucking business.

 Advantages